-- For councils such as Derbyshire with large upland areas, the cost of gritting roads in winter should be a factor in Government funding.
+- For councils such as Derbyshire with large upland areas, the cost of gritting in winter should be a factor in government funding.

 - Overall the national budget for funding local council services is simply not large enough to maintain vital services such as children’s and adult social care.